 Non-Emergency ambulance services are subject to Medical Necessity reviews by us.
-Air ambulance services for non-Emergency Hospital to Hospital transfers and all scheduled ground ambulance services for non-Emergency transfers, except transfers from one acute Facility to another, must be approved through Precertification.
 When using an air ambulance for non-Emergency transportation, we reserve the right to select the air ambulance Provider.
-If you do not use the air ambulance Provider we select, no benefits will be available.
+If you do not use the air ambulance Provider we select, the Out-of-Network Provider may bill you for any charges that exceed the Plan's Maximum Allowed Amount.
+You must be taken to the nearest Facility that can give care for your condition.
+In certain cases we may approve benefits for transportation to a Facility that is not the nearest Facility.